xyt-2/indie-pop-songs-analysis/README.md

 This command installs all the packages listed in the `requirements.txt` file.

+4. **Open Jupyter Notebook**:
+   With the Conda environment activated, launch Jupyter Notebook from the terminal by typing:
+   `jupyter notebook`

+This will open Jupyter in your default web browser.
 Now, you are ready to run the project within this environment.

 ## Instructions on how to collect data
-to get the most up-to-date song data, run get_data.ipynb
+to get the most up-to-date song data, run `get_data.ipynb`
 * note: it might be different from the raw data stored in `group1_raw.csv` `group2_raw.csv`, and `group3_raw.csv`.

 ## Instructions on how to clean the data